kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - **Read supporting code**: Scan `pages/my/<feature>/**`, `app/features/<feature>/**`, Spotlight/Alfred command definitions, privacy settings, goal/template modules, and point-system config.
 We want verified behavior, not implementation details.
 - **Trigger edge behaviors**: Complete a goal, switch units, post to the public timeline, or toggle privacy settings to observe downstream effects.
 - **Capture activation paths**: Record the exact clicks required to enable the feature, surface its widgets, expose related toggles, and adjust who can see timeline posts so the doc can spell them out verbatim.
-- **Stay user-facing**: Avoid database names, internal jargon, or implementation talk.
-Everything should read like guidance for a user, not a developer.
+- **Stay user-facing**: Avoid database names, internal jargon, implementation talk, or code references.
+Everything should read like guidance for a user, not a developer. **NEVER include footnote references to code paths, file locations, or technical implementation details.**
 - **Cluster related topics**: Keep configuration, sharing, lists, and goals in discrete sections so readers don’t bounce between bullets to gather the full story.
 - **Skip empty sections**: If a feature has nothing meaningful to say about privacy, widgets, automation, etc., omit the section entirely—never add filler like “no widget” or “private by default.”